All Episodes

 Here's Josh Elliott.

-This is uh this is uh this is uh is a news anchor.
+This is a news anchor.

-He may I I thought he was an Obama economic advisor, and it may as well be.
+I thought he was an Obama economic advisor.

-The nonpartisan Congressional budget office says boosting the federal minimum wage to more than $10 an hour would result in the loss of some 500,000 low-wage jobs.
+The nonpartisan Congressional Budget Office says boosting the federal minimum wage to more than $10 an hour would result in the loss of some 500,000 low-wage jobs.

-The White House though fired back, saying most experts disagree with that assessment.
+The White House, though, fired back, saying most experts disagree with that assessment.

 See, there you go.